smiling-cobra/curly-fishstick/README.md

 - CRUD operations are encapsulated in usePosts & useUsers.

 - Composables - usePosts & useUsers are being used in order to manage data fetching & state, making them reusable.

+## Issues

+- Issue with the tailwind CLI in version of 4.0.0.
+Had to use version 3.3.